tonymullen/ups-website/src/partials/s16se/hw/group-project-description.html.md

 ### Final Presentation (20 pts)

-**Due Wed 12/16, 4:00 PM**
+**Wed 5/11, 8:00 AM**

-In addition to the implementation, your team will be formally presenting your project during our allotted final period (on Wednesday, Dec 16).
+In addition to the implementation, your team will be formally presenting your project during our allotted final period (on Wednesday, May 11).

 Presentations should be about 20 minutes long, with all team members participating.
 Your presentation should pitch your project (e.g., what is the problem? how does your application solve that problem), walk us through major user stories (and major implementation architecture, if appropriate), and reflect briefly on the development process (e.g., what aspects of the development process worked well or poorly?
 What, if anything, would you do differently?).
 Your team should be ready to answer questions after your presentation.